Innovative technology to reduce foundry costs

 Since the priorities and technical preconditions in foundries differ very greatly, procedures and applications are individually matched to each customer.

-Tvarit’s experts carefully plan the deployment on the basis of understanding of the processes and existing organisational structures and working procedures in the particular foundries.
-The successful use of the technology is validated by means of a test phase conducted on a machine or system on which the initial potentials become apparent after only a few weeks, before the customer decides on series-installation.
+Tvarit’s experts carefully plan the deployment on the basis of understanding of the processes and existing organizational structures and working procedures in the particular foundries.
+Leveraging Amazon AWS for hosting, the successful use of the technology is validated by means of a test phase conducted on a machine or system on which the initial potentials become apparent after only a few weeks, before the customer decides on series-installation.
+Intel® processors provide the foundation of many cloud computing services deployed on AWS.
+Amazon Elastic Compute Cloud (Amazon EC2) instances powered by Intel® Xeon® Scalable processors have the largest breadth, global reach, and availability of compute instances across AWS geographies.

 In line with the recognisable success factor, Tvarit can point now up to no less than fifty successfully completed projects.
 One of those is with a world renowned & modern LPDC foundry customer.
 The subject of energy costs arose at one of its plant’s locations.
 During the production process, temperature and pressure sensors, a total of 80+ parameters, were polled at sampling rates, in some cases, up to one per second – for thousands of casting components manufactured.
 An engineer would have been hopelessly overburdened with this task, but only such detailed analyses make it possible to reveal previously undetected losses and potentials.
 An AI solution optimised for foundries enabled the company to reduce energy consumption by more than 20% per aluminium casting component.
 This results in annual energy-cost savings of several hundred thousand euros for the plant as a whole.